comicfans/comicfans.github.io/_posts/2018-01-02-control-flow-graph-language.markdown

 ![power on ](/images/2018-01-02-control-flow.markdown/poweron.jpg)

-example2: decide what to do:
+Example2: decide what to do:

- is this tutorial interesting ?
+-is this tutorial interesting ?
-Yes: continue reading.
+ *Yes: continue reading.
-No : close this page.
+ *No : close this page.